parmarmdhir/Active-Directory/AD Overview.md

 - Developed by Microsoft
-- Im : AD organizes and stores information about network resources such as users, computers, groups, and devices
+- Identity Management : AD organizes and stores information about network resources such as users, computers, groups, and devices.